SDR Metrics That Will Make Your Team Successful

 Since we use an account-based strategy, we expect our SDRs to go beyond the data provided and contribute to the pursuit of our target companies.

-When on a call, reps should perform adequate prospect discovery to determine a contact’s purchasing authority and seek out alternative points of contact who have the ability to make budget decisions.
-This can also be accomplished with thorough account research and manual prospecting via LinkedIn to find contacts in other roles at the same company.
+When on a call, your reps should perform adequate prospect discovery to determine a contact’s purchasing authority and seek out alternative points of contact who have the ability to make budget decisions – more on that here.
+The same can also be accomplished with thorough account research and manual prospecting via LinkedIn to find contacts in other roles at the same company.

 SDR Pipeline Records Report

-Some of the most compelling evidence of an SDR’s skills is their ability to move leads down the pipeline and closer to becoming an SQL.
+Some of the most compelling evidence of an SDR’s skills is their ability to move leads down the pipeline, pushing them closer to becoming an SQL.
 Let’s take another look at the EBRating system to see the steps our SDRs take to push buyers closer to qualification.

-SDRs shouldn’t make the same calls to the same leads over and over; they should warm leads up and nudge them closer to conversion with each touch.
-We look at contacts’ EBRating over time to find out if our reps are asking the right questions and providing the right information to generate interest for their leads.
+SDRs shouldn’t make the same calls to the same leads over and over.
+They should warm leads up, nudging them closer to conversion with each touch.
+We assess contacts’ EBRating over time to find out whether our reps are asking the right questions and providing the right information to generate interest for their leads.

-We want to see a lead’s rating go from the number they entered our pipeline with to that qualified rating of zero, and we sure don’t want to see their rating increase or leads unsubscribe.
+Ideally, we want to see a lead’s rating go from the number they originally entered our pipeline with to the qualified rating of zero.
+We certainly don’t want to see their rating increase or see leads unsubscribe.

-When experiencing a lack of movement or too much negative movement in the pipeline, there are a couple of adjustments to your outreach strategy we recommend.
+If you’re experiencing a lack of movement or too much negative movement in your pipeline, we recommend making a couple of adjustments to your outreach strategy.

-• Touch cadence: Providing your team with the best practices for call cadence and making sure they utilize them will help your SDRs seem less intrusive with their calls and stay persistent.
+• Touch cadence: Providing your team with the best practices for call cadence and making sure that they utilize them will help your SDRs come across as less intrusive on their calls and stay persistent.

-• Call scripts: We don’t advise SDRs follow a script verbatim, but having a guide for what to say when beginning the call will help reps make the most of that short window of time they have to capture leads’ attention.
+• Call scripts: We never advise SDRs to follow a script verbatim, but having a guide for what to say when beginning the call will help your reps make the most of the short window of time they have to capture a lead’s attention.

 The best SDR metrics for sales development

-Tracking these SDR metrics will give you the full picture of your sales development efforts:
+Tracking these SDR metrics will give you a much more accurate picture of your sales development efforts:

 • How many records are touched